nandotech/nandotech.github.io/content/post/2016-10-07-angular-crash-course.md

 #### That said, we were incredibly lucky, and many residents in the central and northern regions of our state are not nearly as lucky.
 Areas near and around Daytona Beach, FL I believe suffered the brunt of it and our best wishes are with the most affected communities.

-That's not even saying anythin in regards to the rest of the Carribean like Cuba, Haiti & Jamaica who suffered through the grand [majority of Matthew's wrath](https://weather.com/news/news/hurricane-matthew-haiti-latest-news) and will be in recovery mode for quite a while.
+That's not even saying anything in regards to the rest of the Carribean like Cuba, Haiti & Jamaica who suffered through the grand [majority of Matthew's wrath](https://weather.com/news/news/hurricane-matthew-haiti-latest-news) and will be in recovery mode for quite a while.
 I wish I knew a good charity, because this is where I would link and recommend some.
 If someone cares to enlighten me, I will update this post.

 ## **Workshop Or Not:**